AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep

 \section{Abstract}

 The authentication field is evolving towards mechanisms able to keep users continuously authenticated without the necessity of remembering or possessing authentication credentials.
-While existing continuous authentication systems have demonstrated their suitability for single-device scenarios, the Internet of Things and next generation of mobile networks (5G) are enabling novel multi-device scenarios -such as Smart Offices- where continuous authentication is still an open challenge.
-The paper at hand, proposes an AI-based, privacy-preserving and multi-device continuous authentication architecture called AuthCODE.
-A realistic Smart Office scenario with several users, interacting with their mobile devices and personal computer, has been used to create a set of single- and multi-device behavioural datasets and validate AuthCODE.
+While relevant limitations of continuous authentication systems -high false positives rates (FPR) and difficulty to detect behaviour changes- have been demonstrated in realistic single-device scenarios, the Internet of Things and next generation of mobile networks (5G) are enabling novel multi-device scenarios, such as Smart Offices, that can help to reduce or address the previous challenges.
+The paper at hand presents an AI-based, privacy-preserving and multi-device continuous authentication architecture called AuthCODE.
+AuthCODE seeks to improve single-device solutions limitations by considering additional behavioural data coming from heterogeneous devices.
+AuthCODE proposes a novel set of features that combine the interactions of users with different devices.
+The features relevance has been demonstrated in a realistic Smart Office scenario with several users that interact with their mobile devices and personal computers.
+In this context, a set of single- and multi-device datasets have been generated and published to compare the performance of our multi-device solution against single-device approaches.
 A pool of experiments with machine and deep learning classifiers measured the impact of time in authentication accuracy and improved the results of single-device approaches by considering multi-device behaviour profiles.
-The f1-score average reached for XGBoost on multi-device profiles based on 1-minute windows was 99.33\%, while the best performance achieved for single devices was lower than 97.39\%.
-The inclusion of temporal information in the form of vector sequences classified by a Long-Short Term Memory Network, allowed the identification of additional complex behaviour patterns associated to each user, resulting in an average f1-score of 99.02\% on identification of long-term behaviours.
+Specifically, the multi-device approach using XGBoost with 1-minute window of aggregated features, achieved a 69.33\%, 59,65\% and 89,35\% improvement in the FPR when compared to the single-device approach for computer, mobile applications and mobile sensors respectively.
+Finally, temporal information classified by a Long-Short Term Memory Network, allowed the identification of additional complex behaviour patterns.